alvins82/java-mini-profiler-core/README.md

 	</filter-mapping>
 ```

-3. Add somewhere in your jsp (if not using jsp/jstl - the 'mini_profile_includes' attribute is set on request object via setAttribute)
+3\.
+Add somewhere in your jsp.
+If **not** using jsp/jstl - the 'mini_profile_includes' attribute is set on request object via setAttribute)

 ```
 	${mini_profile_includes}
 ```

-4. Add some code to profile using the syntax below.
+4\.
+Add some code to profile using the syntax below.

 ```java